stc/semantic-vision/README.md

 ### Overview

 ### Installation
-All the examples are using [P5JS](http://p5js.org/) for displaying graphics and creating interaktive sketches.
+All the examples are using [p5js](http://p5js.org/) for displaying graphics and creating interactive sketches.
 The [ml5js](https://ml5js.org/) library is used for computing tasks related to machine learning (object detection, classification, pose estimation, etc).

 ### Folder Structure
-Each example includes media files.
+Each example includes media files where needed.
 The 'libs' folder contains the necessary js libraries and the pre-trained models.
 (c) 2018 Agoston Nagy / gpl v3